-Subsequently, final discussion, the meaning of courtly love, of eroticism and sexuality in human life.
+Subsequently, final discussion, the meaning of courtly love, of eroticism, and sexuality in human life.
 You can earn a considerable amount of points for your responses on tophat.

 1. How does honor interact with love as reflected by our medieval poets?

 2. What do our poets say about human vices and virtues in relation to love?

 3. What does love have to do with utopia?